hmrc/sbt-bobby/README.md

 Ideally communications will be in place to ensure updates happen organically but Bobby acts as a safety net of last resort.

-Bobby also checks your projects' dependency versions against the latest available.
-If a newer one is available it suggests to use it without failing the build.

 ## How does Bobby work?

 Bobby inspects the build and pulls out all of the dependencies you've declared, and all the transitive dependencies that those pull in.